alejandrocoding/easy-deploy-extension/README.md

 5. Select the `dist/` folder
 6. Open GitHub.com page and navigate to your repository, click on the extension to see the popup working

-Note: Keep in mind when developing locally, neither `background.ts` nor `contentScript.ts` are being updated dynamically.
-You have to manually update the extension content from the Chrome extension's page.
+Note: Keep in mind when developing locally, `background.ts` and `contentScript.ts` are being updated dynamically.
+However, sometimes you might need to manually update the extension content from the Chrome extension's page.

+###  Getting started with chrome extension development

+[This post](https://medium.com/angular-in-depth/chrome-extension-with-angular-why-and-how-778200b87575) guides you through the process of getting started with Chrome Extensions Development.
+I based my template from the code in [this repository](https://github.com/just-jeb/angular-chrome-extension)

 ### Contributions [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/ialex90/easy-deploy/issues)